CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 * How might this feature be optimized beyond your current implementation?

-## Minimal Rasterization Pipeline
+## Rasterization Pipeline

 **INSTRUCTOR TODO**: update README to explain a minimal pipeline to see a triangle, e.g., no depth test, draw in NDC, etc.

+Possible pipelines are described below.
+Pseudo-type-signatures are given.
+Not all of the pseudocode arrays will necessarily actually exist in practice.

+### Minimal Pipeline

+This describes a minimal version *one possible* graphics pipeline, similar to modern hardware (DX/OpenGL).
+Yours need not match precisely.
+To begin, try to write a minimal amount of code as described here.
+This will reduce the necessary time spent debugging.

-* Vertex shading.
+* Vertex shading:
+  * `VertexIn[n] vs_input -> VertexOut[n] vs_output`
   * A minimal vertex shader will apply no transformations at all - it draws directly in normalized device coordinates (NDC).
 * Primitive assembly.
+  * `vertexOut[n] vs_output -> triangle[n/3] primitives`
   * Start by supporting ONLY triangles.
 * Rasterization.
+  * `triangle[n/3] primitives -> fragmentIn[m] fs_input`
   * Scanline: TODO
-    * Optimization: scissor around rasterized triangle
   * Tiled: TODO
 * Fragment shading.
+  * `fragmentIn[m] fs_input -> fragmentOut[m] fs_output`
-  * A test fragment shader can produce the same color for every fragment.
+  * A super-simple test fragment shader: output same color for every fragment.
-  * Try displaying various debug views (normals, etc.)
+    * Also try Tdisplaying various debug views (normals, etc.)
+* Fragments to depth buffer.
+  * `fragmentOut[m] -> fragmentOut[resolution]`
+  * Can really be done inside the fragment shader.
+  * Results in race conditions - don't bother to fix these until it works!
 * A depth buffer for storing and depth testing fragments.
+  * `fragmentOut[resolution] depthbuffer`
   * An array of `fragment` objects.
   * At the end of a frame, it should contain the fragments drawn to the screen.
 * Fragment to framebuffer writing.
+  * `fragmentOut[resolution] depthbuffer -> vec3[resolution] framebuffer`
+  * Simply copies the colors out of the depth buffer into the framebuffer (to be displayed on the screen).

+### Better Pipeline

+INSTRUCTOR TODO

+* Rasterization.
+  * Scanline:
+    * Optimization: scissor around rasterized triangle

+* Fragments to depth buffer.
+  * `fragmentOut[m] -> fragmentOut[resolution]`
+  * Can really be done inside the fragment shader.
+    * This allows you to do depth tests before spending execution time in complex fragment shader code.
-  * You will need to use atomics for race avoidance, to prevent different primitives from overwriting each other in the wrong order.
+  * When writing to the depth buffer, you will need to use atomics for race avoidance, to prevent different primitives from overwriting each other in the wrong order.
-  * You can ignore this when starting!
-The race conditions will only cause visual artifacts.
-  * TODO

 ## Base Code Tour

 **INSTRUCTOR TODO:** update according to any code changes.
-LOOK -> CHECKITOUT.
 TODO: simple structs for every part of the pipeline, intended to be changed?
 (e.g. vertexPre, vertexPost, triangle = vertexPre[3], fragment).
 TODO: autoformat code
 TODO: pragma once
 TODO: doxygen

-You will be working primarily in two files: `rasterizeKernel.cu`, and `rasterizerTools.h`.
+You will be working primarily in two files: `rasterize.cu`, and `rasterizeTools.h`.
 Within these files, areas that you need to complete are marked with a `TODO` comment.
 Areas that are useful to and serve as hints for optional features are marked with `TODO (Optional)`.
-Functions that are useful for reference are marked with the comment `LOOK`.
+Functions that are useful for reference are marked with the comment `CHECKITOUT`.

-* `src/rasterizeKernels.cu` contains the core rasterization pipeline.
+* `src/rasterize.cu` contains the core rasterization pipeline.
   * A suggested sequence of kernels exists in this file, but you may choose to alter the order of this sequence or merge entire kernels if you see fit.
     For example, if you decide that doing has benefits, you can choose to merge